Snseli/YFV-alignments/README.md

 * YFV vaccinal strain
 * YFV wild-type and vaccinal strain

 Then, for each alignment files, phylogeny by likelihood maximization (ML) is reconstructed with IQ-TREE.
 In this github, only the first two alignments will be presented.
-For the third, you can send me a message if you need it.
+For the third one, you can send me a message if you need it.

 ## YFV wild-type strain
 Alignement file : [Yellow fever virus alignment, wild-type](https://github.com/Snseli/YFV-alignments/blob/main/Yellow%20fever%20alignements/YFV-WildType-alignements.fasta)